bormaxi8080/starred/README.md

 ## PHP

+- [zabbix/zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensi
 - [adegans/Goosle](https://github.com/adegans/Goosle) - A Meta Search engine with privacy and ease of use in mind
 - [friendica/friendica](https://github.com/friendica/friendica) - Friendica Communications Platform